psu-epl/psu-epl.github.com/Mojo-3D-Printer-SOP.md

 ## Tips

+### Build Raft Selection

+#### There is a Kapton coated build raft that is reusable, However there is a build size restriction.
+Any model that is printed on the Kapton build raft must fit inside a 1x1x1 inch cube.

 ### Model preparation

 #### Printing orientation -- Considerations for how to orient your model on the print bed: